dylancraven/MetaAnalysis_Course/index.md

 ```

-4) Update your packages to the latest version as well
+4) Update your packages to the latest version as well:

 ```
 update.packages()
 ```

-### Course schedule
+### Course schedule \& exercises

+Throughout this course we will use data from [NCEAS](https://www.nceas.ucsb.edu/meta/publications.html#d_t_t)
+You can download the data directly or download using the R code included in the exercises.

 [Day 1: Calculating effect sizes](pages/Day1.html)
 [Day 2: Hierarchical meta-analytical models](pages/Day2.html)